MCQ on Laboratory diagnosis - specimen collection, culture methods and identification (Medical microbiology)

 a.
 A specimen should be collected in a sterile container

 b.
-A specimen should be properly labeled with the patient name, date, and time of collection
+A specimen should be properly labeled with the patient's name, date, and time of collection

 c.
 A specimen should be collected by using a sterile cotton swab or collection needles

 d.
-A specimen should be collected after the start of antibiotic therapy
+A specimen should be collected only after the start of antibiotic therapy

-2) Which of the following is the correct volume size of blood specimen taken for the routine laboratory diagnosis of the infection and the identification of the possible pathogen?
+2) Which of the following is the correct volume size of blood specimen taken from the adult patient for the routine laboratory diagnosis of the infection and the identification of the possible pathogen?

 a.
 1 ml